MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 For endocentric compounds consisting of a head and one or more modifiers, the head generally precedes any modifiers.
 However, there are two different kinds of endocentric noun-noun compounds, which differ in head placement.
 Noun-noun compounds formed by simple juxtaposition are head-final.

-    AAA-BBB    'mountain tiger', from AAA 'mountain' and BBB 'tiger' AAA-BBB    'flying squirrel(?)', from AAA 'squirrel' and BBB 'blanket'
+    AAA-BBB    'mountain tiger', from AAA 'mountain' and BBB 'tiger' AAA-BBB    'flying squirrel(?)', from AAA 'wing' and BBB 'squirrel'

-Diachronically, these compounds are older and reflect a stage in the language where genitives preceded their heads, and such compounds are a closed class, with many of them synchronically analyzed as being monomorphemic due to sound changes obscuring the etymology.
+Diachronically, these compounds are older and reflect a stage in the language where genitives preceded their heads, and such compounds are a closed class, with many of them synchronically analyzed as being monomorphemic due to sound changes obscuring their etymology.
 The other kind of noun-noun compound is head-initial, and it is formed by a head with a possessive suffix and its possessor.
 These have been analyzed as compounds because in terms of pronunciation and syntax, they behave as single words.
-This kind of compounding is more productive, and new compounds are able to be formed using the above strategy.
+This kind of compounding is more productive, and any new noun-noun compounds are formed using it.

     AAA-A3SG-BBB             'peach fuzz', from AAA 'facial hair' and BBB 'peach' AAA-A3SG-BBB-A3SG-CCC    'ant-mimicking spider', from AAA 'spider, BBB 'shape', CCC 'ant'